jpcaparas/rulesync/README.md

 ## Building Standalone Executable

-You can build Rulesync as a standalone PHAR executable that doesn't require PHP or Composer on the target system.
+You can build Rulesync as a standalone PHAR executable that doesn't require Composer on the target system (PHP 8.2+ is still required).

 ### Prerequisites